 Changes to the Ph.D.
 Supervisory Committee after the initial form submission requires submission of a new form to the Student Affairs office, so the Graduate school can be notified.
 The form will require a signature from the Associate Chair for Graduate Affairs.

-Students will register for the graded thematic seminar in order to present second and fourth year research presentations in the appropriate thematic seminar, if possible.
-The presentation must be scheduled with the faculty member in charge of the appropriate Thematic Seminar and announced to the Department at least 1 week prior to the presentation date.
+Students will register for the graded research area seminar in order to present second and fourth year research presentations in the appropriate research area seminar, if possible.
+The presentation must be scheduled with the faculty member in charge of the appropriate Research Area Seminar and announced to the Department at least 1 week prior to the presentation date.
 The second year presentation will be 30 min in length (20 min with 10 min for questions), while the fourth presentation is expected to be 50 minutes in length.
 The Ph.D.
 Supervisory Committee must be present during the presentation.
-Following the presentation the student should submit a signed Presentation Form.
+Following the presentation, the student should submit a signed Presentation Form.

 The Ph.D. candidacy exam consists of three parts: a written research proposal, an oral research presentation, and oral competency evaluation.
-The candidacy exam must occur by the 7th semester in the program (Fall, 3rd year).
+The candidacy exam must occur by the end of the 7th semester in the program (Fall, 3rd year).

 The candidacy exam requires all members of the Supervisory Committee to be present and will be scheduled for a minimum of 90 minutes.
 At most, one faculty member (not including University Representatives) can attend via electronic communication.

-Students not passing any part of the exam will be given no more than one semester to be re-evaluated by their Supervisory Committee.
+Students not passing any part of the exam will be given only one semester to be re- evaluated by their Supervisory Committee.
 Failure to pass the requirements will result in termination from the Ph.D. program.